Career Spotlight: Manufacturing

 How do I start a career in manufacturing?

-To start a career in manufacturing and qualify for the highest-paying factory jobs, you need special skills.
-In fact, more than a third9 of manufacturing jobs in Illinois need more than a high school education.
+To start a career and qualify for the highest-paying factory jobs, you need special skills.
+In fact, more than a third of these jobs need more than a high school education, states the Illinois Manufacturers' Association.

-College of Lake County (CLC) helps you prepare for a career in manufacturing.
-It offers many degrees and career certificates for in-demand manufacturing jobs.
+College of Lake County (CLC) helps you prepare for a career in this field.
+It offers many degrees and career certificates for in-demand jobs.
 Some short-term certificates take one semester to complete so you can begin a career fast.
 You also can stack certificates to build your expertise over time.

-Money is available to help you earn a career certificate in manufacturing.
+Money is available to help you earn a career certificate.
 The Workforce Innovation and Opportunity Act provides funding.
 Adult students taking high school diploma and ESL classes at CLC also get help covering these costs.

 CLC manufacturing classes are held online and in-person at the Grayslake campus, Lakeshore campus in Waukegan, and the Advanced Technology Center in Gurnee.